manticoresoftware/manticoresearch/docs/indexing/indexes.rst

 and only rebuilding the one with a fraction of the most recently changed data.
 See :ref:`live_index_updates` for details.

+Plain indexes are available only in :ref:`plain_mode` of searchd.

 Real-Time indexes
 ~~~~~~~~~~~~~~~~~